-Letters of recommendation for college are important — and maybe even more so than you thought.
+Letters of recommendation for college are important — and maybe more important than you thought.
 According to a National Association for College Admission Counseling (NACAC) survey, these letters can be more important than class rank or even extracurricular activities.
 Some schools, according to the survey, even rank it above the admissions essay in terms of importance.

 So it’s important that students make sure these letters of recommendation get done by the right people, at the right time, and with the right information.